 DIY Hair Mask Using Mayo

 Since we are talking about hair, do you want soft and shiny locks without spending a fortune on fancy salon treatments?
+All out of your favorite conditioning treatment?
 You guessed it, use mayonnaise!

 A mayonnaise hair mask can greatly improve the texture and manageability of your hair, especially if you deal with dry or frizzy hair.